History proved humanity obsolete.

 “With the enemy nearby, I guess.
 Do you want to blow your legs away?
 Just lock it up and don’t mess around.”

 “Excuse me, sir.
 With all respect, but you are in no position to give us an order.”

 “Is that so?
 In that case, be so kind and call the person in charge.
 I’d like to have a word with him.”

 With green strict eyes narrowed in constant disapproval, the captain’s demeanor possessed an air of natural dignity and importance.
-He was used to giving orders, so young cadets who dared to oppose were quite praiseworthy.

 Born in the Czech Republic, Pavel Morava is not a native English speaker.
 Having been twenty-two years old, he published his first book, which did not become an international bestseller.
 After a few other attempts, Pavel Morava abandoned the literary career for over twenty years, during which period he has been focusing on processing of plastics, programming, and raising of children.

 Recently, with more time at his disposal, he returned to the forgotten ambition, fighting a futile battle with English language, procrastination, and the tendency to give up too early.